packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

   * replicated.app
   * proxy.replicated.com
   * registry.replicated.com
   * Please also consult the list in the [Replicated documentation](https://docs.replicated.com/enterprise/installing-general-requirements#firewall-openings-for-online-installations).
+  * To mirror Composer packages in Private Packagist, the following domains must also be accessible:
+    - packagist.org (required to fetch package metadata)
+    - *.packagist.org (required to fetch package metadata)
+    - github.com (required to download ZIP files for mirrored packages)
+    - api.github.com (required to download ZIP files for mirrored packages)
+    - Any other mirrored third-party repository you use like drupal.org, asset-packagist.org, or repo.magento.com

 ## Installation